mimersql/MimerPy/doc/mimerpy.rst

 Connection pool
 ****************

 The MimerPy connection pool is an extension to `PEP 249`_.

+Since opening database connections are quite expensive it's good practice to not open and close them for each call.
+A common technique for this is to use a pool of connections.
+By using a pool, instead of actually closing a connection it's returned to the pool and reamains open and ready for someone else to use.
+For standalone applications you can simply create a common pool and, instead of passing connections around
+, each method that uses the database simply get a connection from the pool.
+This is particulary important for web applications where each request would have to create a new connection every time, and that would be very expensive.
+With a pool, you can simple store it in the web applications environment and all requests can use it to get a connection to work with.

+Besides performance, connection pooling also makes it possible to handle a lot of requests with a limited amount of connections.

+.. seealso:: Read more about connection pooling at https://en.wikipedia.org/wiki/Connection_pool

 .. class:: MimerPool

   The :class:`MimerPool` implements the MimerPy connection pool.
-This is done by using the wrapper class :class:`~PooledConnection` that overide the close() method.
+This is done by using the wrapper class :class:`~PooledConnection` that overide the :meth:`Connection.close` method.

 MimerPool Constructor
 ------------------------